liusy58/liusy58/README.md

 <img height="25" src='https://qpluspicture.oss-cn-beijing.aliyuncs.com/6LjjQA/Hi.gif' alt='Hi' width="24"/> Hi, I'm Siyu Liu.
 I will go on learning somthing about systems such as Operating System, Compiler and Database(distributed especially) in the future years.
 If you share the same interest, feel free to chat with me via WeChat(LIUSIYU_58) or email and I'm very active online.
 Hopefully, I can obtain a Ph.D. in the future.
 To be honest, I'm good at nothing but writing bugs. :)
 <p></p>

+I'm now working on jit to make hotspot run faster.

  <!--START_SECTION:waka-->